 Gather together your Tegu Blocks and start building.
 How you arrange your blocks is up to you.
 We placed small blocks randomly so cars would need to swerve around them.
 Then we created short block tunnels with narrow passageways.

 At the end of the course's road, we built a wall with a small opening that cars would need to exit through.

 Prop paper rolls along the obstacle course to create tunnels.
 Tin cans can be strategically located to create "traps" which cars must avoid if they want to finish the course.
 We had some tin cans with magnets attached, left over from our DIY magnetic building set, and they were the perfect obstacle!

 If you don't want to use a ramp, you can create an obstacle course directly on the floor.
 Of course, that means that cars can't race down the hill, but if you make your own road for cars like the one we did, your child will have a fun landscape on which to build the obstacle course.

 The variations and obstacles your child can add are endless!
 Use LEGO blocks, our mystery diy toy or any other toys you can think of to add interest and dimension to the track.
 The beauty of this toy car play idea is that your child can keep changing things up so each time the cars go for a race, the course is new!

 In fact, there may be a lot of traffic jams in your living room's future!

-And might I add: Yes, my baking sheets are sort of gross looking.
-I also let them use stuff from the kitchen I may end up using for dinner (in case you are wondering, I wash it!).
+One final note: Yes, my baking sheets are sort of gross looking.
 However, I like to think that by showing you that my things are not pristine and pretty that you will feel better about your own housekeeping skills.
 I'm a little lazy when it come to scrubbing grease of my pans.
 I'd rather be reading.